Welwi/Product-Recommendation/README.md

 ## Project Goals/Overview
 In 2016, Santander Bank was concerned with the fact that some customers got a lot of products recommended while others rarely got any recommendations.
 Therefore, Santander wanted to improve their product recommendation system, and only recommend the top 7 products that the customer would most likely purchase.
 This would help increase the bank's profits, while at the same time improving the customer's experience.

-The final presentation can be found in the file 'Final_Presentation.pdf'.
+The final presentation can be found in the file 'Santander_Bank_Product_Recommendation'.

 ## README Summary
 In this README I will present my data cleaning process, some insights drawn form my data analysis and the modeling results.